ophir-friedler/manufuture_part_price_prediction/docs/getting-started.rst

      make tidy_data

-This will read the data from manufuture database, and write it to parquents.
+This will read the data from manufuture database, and write it to parquets.
-It will also read the werk data and write it to parquents.
+It will also read the werk data and write it to parquets.
 Finally, it will write all necessary data to the rnd database for the model to use.